RabbiHasanR/database-replication-postgresql/streaming-sync/README.md

   - Sets up `standby.signal` for PostgreSQL 12+ to enter standby/replica mode.
   - Starts PostgreSQL in replica mode.
 - **How it works:**
-  When the replica container starts, this script waits for the primary, clones its data with `pg_basebackup`, configures standby mode, and starts PostgreSQL as a replica.
+  When the replica container starts, this script waits for the primary, clones its data with `pg_basebackup`, configures standby mode, and starts PostgreSQL as a synchronous replica.
 This automation makes adding more replicas easy—just reuse the same files.

 ---